tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 #### Respect consent mode
 If ```respect_consent_mode``` is enabled, the events are tracked only if a user consents.

-- when ```analytics_storage``` is equal to denied, the tag waits until consent is granted.
-If consent is granted (in the context of the same page), all pending tags will be fired.
+- when ```analytics_storage``` is equal to denied, the tag generates two temporary parameters for client_id (temp_client_id) and session id (temp_session_id) and waits until consent is granted.
+If consent changes from denied to granted on the same page, all pending tags will be fired using the same temp_client_id as client_id and temp_session_id as session_id.
+If client_id or session_id cookies already exist, the server will ignore the temporary parameters and use the existing cookie values instead.

     <img width="1265" alt="Nameless Analytics client-side logs" src="https://github.com/user-attachments/assets/5ecaea7e-6940-45aa-a740-5f301d321a8f">

-- when ```analytics_storage``` is equal to granted, the tag sends the hit to the server-side Google Tag Manager endpoint, with the event name and event parameters configured in the tag.
+- when ```analytics_storage``` is equal to granted, the tag sends the hits to the server-side Google Tag Manager endpoint without temp_client_id and temp_session_id, with the event name and event parameters configured in the tag.

     <img width="1263" alt="Nameless Analytics client-side logs" src="https://github.com/user-attachments/assets/171b6f19-7805-4063-8472-e8f6a679e515">